-The end of the year is often marked with a multitude of events.
+Even though the end of the year is often marked with a multitude of events, are you taking time to celebrate?
 Holiday parties, family gatherings, office get-togethers.
 And while decorating, gift giving, and all the other holiday merrymaking can be seen as both a blessing and a curse, celebrations have a positive impact on your brain.
 Whether it’s simply participating in a local office party or enjoying a large meal with family and friends, here are four ways celebrations benefit the brain.

 Reduces chances of depression

 Studies show that gratitude is not compatible with depression or negative thinking.
 Holidays can be difficult for some.
 That coupled with long nights and cold weather can make this a tough time of year.
 People who join celebrations during this time of year often report lower levels of depression and anxiety than when they don’t celebrate.
 Being around people who care about you is important and helps reduce negative thoughts and feelings.
 Socialization has also been shown to improve your cognitive function, memory, and overall mental agility.

 It’s such a common complaint: having to go home for the holidays.
 But what if you changed that sentence to you get to go home for the holidays?
 Family can be stressful and having your routine disrupted can be hard to deal with.
 But your perception of reality matters.
 If you go into an activity with a negative outlook, you’re far more likely to see negativity.
 Change that same perspective to one of love and gratitude, and you’ll change your entire experience.
 Expressing gratitude for the people in your life increases the connection in the relationship.
 Being grounded in this connection has profound effects on your brain, including elevating your mood, reducing your stress, and improving your overall brain function.